Transfer of Undergraduate Credit

 3. UMD does not accept remedial or non-credit-bearing courses for transfer.

 4. Academic departments may determine whether transfer electives satisfy specific program curricular requirements.
-The applicability of transfer credit toward the Liberal Education Program is determined by the Associate Vice Chancellor for Undergraduate Education.
+The applicability of transfer credit toward the Liberal Education Program is determined by the Office of the Executive Vice Chancellor for Academic Affairs.

 5. UMD will accept transfer courses with a D grade or higher.